 I love her palest of blue cabinets that are made to look like free standing furniture.
 Notice the scalloped apron on the bottom and the legs.
 So charming!

 Here is another closer view.
 I really adore windows above a sink and these make a real focal point.
 Notice the boxed out crown moulding above the windows, it frames the windows like furniture.
 Others might just put a straight line of moulding across the ceiling, but these small architectural details are what sets Linda Banks apart.
-A peek into the pantry.
-You know my obsession with pantries and it seems they are getting very popular these days.

 Another notable detail is the backsplash of the sink.
 Notice the curved stone sides which give the sink area a built in old-fashioned look.